 We now turn to the regression discontinuity analysis of parliament adoption on budget allocation in canton Vaud.
 Before comparing spending of communes around the 800 population cutoff, we visually check whether there is sorting around the threshold.
-Figure 2 confirms that there is no bunching on either side of the threshold and the McCrary density test gives a log difference in height at the cutoff of -.035 with standard error 0.276.
-In addition, Table 5 shows that observables appear continuous at the 800 population cutoff.
+Figure 3 confirms that there is no bunching on either side of the threshold and the McCrary density test gives a log difference in height at the cutoff of -.035 with standard error 0.276.
+In addition, Table 4 shows that observables appear continuous at the 800 population cutoff.
 Overall, these results are consistent with the smooth density assumption required for identification.

 We proceed with estimating the first stage coefficient π in equation (5).
-As shown in Table 6 first row (and visualized in Figure 3), the probability of having a parliament jumps by about 35 percentage points for communes with 801 compared to those with 800 inhabitants.
-Comparing now different types of spending at the cutoff, Table 6 shows that the reduced form estimates fluctuate around zero and are insignificant throughout with only one exception (see also Figures 4 and 5 for administrative and education spending, respectively).
+As shown in Table 5 first row (and depicted in Figure 4), the probability of having a parliament jumps by about 35 percentage points for communes with 801 compared to those with 800 inhabitants.
+Comparing now different types of spending at the cutoff, Table 5 shows that the reduced form estimates are mostly negative are insignificant throughout with only one exception (see also Figures 5 and 6 for administrative and education spending, respectively).
 Implied instrumental variable estimates of parliament adoption can be obtained by multiplying the reduced form estimates by three.
 Results using optimal bandwidths as proposed by Imbens and Kalyanaraman (2012) as well as bias-corrected estimates and robust standard errors proposed by Calonico, Cattaneo and Titiunik (2014) are similar and available on request.

-We conclude that the effect of representative (versus assembly) democracy on spending is essentially zero in small communes, although the standard errors are admittedly quite large and we cannot rule out sizeable effects in either direction.
-While we cannot reject that the effects for administrative and education spending are the same across the RD and switcher samples, the patterns are clearly different - RD estimates bounce around zero while fixed-effects estimates are consistently positive.
-Overall, these results highlight the local nature of discontinuity estimates since population is an order of magnitude larger in our switcher sample compared to the RD sample.
+We conclude that we cannot say much about the effect of representative (versus assembly) democracy in small communes in our setting since the standard errors are too large to rule out sizeable effects in either direction.
+Moreover, we also cannot reject that the effects for administrative and education spending are the same across the RD and switcher samples.
+We nonetheless believe it is important to report even noisy results for the sake of transparency.